-16.5.2 Adding ESX(i) host
+17.5.2 Adding ESX(i) host

 In order to add an ESX(i) host/vCenter you have to provide the IP address/hostname and user credentials to access the desired ESX(i) host/vCenter.
-You can also specify the custom port.
 You can check the connection with Test connection button to ensure that the provided credentials are correct.
 Click Save to add your ESX(i) host/vCenter.